And this time, asteroids aren’t the final frontier.

 “First Mode is working with industries on and off the planet to do design and creative engineering work, but also to build hardware and build solutions that get deployed around the solar system as well as a lot of harsh and challenging environments here on planet Earth,” Rhae Adams, vice president of strategy and business development, told GeekWire.

 Researchers have created a miniaturized device that can transform electronic signals into optical signals with low signal loss.
 They say the electro-optic modulator could make it easier to merge electronic and photonic circuitry on a single chip.
 The hybrid technology behind the modulator, known as plasmonics, promises to rev up data processing speeds.

 University of Washington officials used a scaled-up scissors this week for a ribbon-cutting ceremony that celebrated scaled-down science: the opening of the Institute for Nano-Engineered Systems, or NanoES.
-The institute, housed in the $87.8 million Nano Engineering and Sciences Building, will focus … Continue reading

 EVERETT, Wash. – When experts at Callaway Golf sought Boeing’s help to improve their golf clubs’ aerodynamics, Boeing turned to a special breed of engineers: recent hires with a hunger for projects off Boeing’s beaten path.
-Some of the engineers didn’t even … Continue reading

 Some of the engineers didn’t even play golf before they took on the challenge – but now they’re learning.

 The result of the collaboration is Callaway’s XR-16 line of drivers, which sport a pattern of chevron-shaped “trip steps” to optimize the aerodynamics of a golf swing.
 Computerized analysis helped the engineers tweak the club’s shape ever so slightly: By making the air flow just a bit more turbulent at a key point, the engineers reduced the drag encountered during the swing.